 Try tying the floss into small circles on either end of the strand so that your child’s fingers can easily fit in.
 This will help them get a grip on the floss in the early stages before they learn how to hold it on their own.
 Next, have your child follow these basic flossing steps:

-- Gently slide it down between your teeth with your thumb and index fingers holding the floss taut.
+Gently slide it down between your child's teeth with your thumb and index fingers holding the floss taut.
 Be careful not to snap it down on your gums.

 Don’t worry if your child’s gums bleed at first—this is quite common.
 After a few days of flossing, the bleeding should stop as their gums become healthier.
-But if the bleeding persists, consult your dentist.
+But if the bleeding persists, consult your dental professional.